ryan-beckett/GridLock/README.md

 # Introduction
 A portfolio project that provides basic data center infrastructure management.
 GridLock is a platform that supports IT asset lifecycle management and data center modeling tools.
+Visit the application [here!](https://gridlock-frontend.herokuapp.com)

 ## Planned Features
 - Advanced Asset searching